Manhattan Project feed materials program: Background

 A major deposit was found at Shinkolobwe in what was then the Belgian Congo in 1915, and extraction was begun by a Belgian mining company, Union Minière du Haut-Katanga, after the First World War.
 The first batch of uranium ore arrived in Belgium in December 1921.
 Only the richest uranium-bearing ore was exported to Olen, Belgium for the production of radium, a natural decay product of uranium, by Biraco, a subsidiary company of Union Minière du Haut Katanga.
-The metal became an important export of Belgium from 1922 up until World War II.
+Uranium was an important export of Belgium from 1922 up until World War II.